 Up front, the driving position is quite good, though, without telescopic adjustment for the steering, some drivers will find it hard to set their ideal position.

 Front and center is a 7-inch touch screen infotainment system, which works intuitively and responsively enough.
 The graphics aren’t the most pixel-dense, plus there’s no Apple CarPlay or Android Auto.
-Other special creature comforts include passive entry with push-button start, automatic climate control, and power folding mirrors.
+Other special creature comforts that the Toyota Vios 1.5 G offers include passive entry with push-button start, automatic climate control, and power-folding mirrors.

 But the one thing that makes the Vios a stand out is its comprehensive list of standard safety features, which include 7 airbags, hill start assist, 3-pt seatbelts for all seats, as well as two ISOFIX child seat anchor points.
 A move we applaud Toyota for doing.